-If you're new to Twitter in general, or to Twitter sweepstakes specifically, you might be wondering what a "retweet" is.
-Like a lot of Twitter jargon, it's a strange-sounding term that may be confusing at first.
-But don't worry, soon you'll be using it like a pro.
+If you're new to Twitter in general or to Twitter sweepstakes in particular, you might wonder what a retweet is.
+Like a lot of Twitter jargon, it's a strange-sounding term that's confusing at first.
+But don't worry, retweets are super easy once you get the hang of them!

 How to Retweet

-To manually retweet another writer's post, use the abbreviation RT followed by the original poster's name and message, like this:
+To manually retweet another writer's post, write a post that uses the abbreviation RT followed by the original poster's name and message, like this:

 RT @twitteruser I love Game of Thrones!